k4mp3r/executive-functioning-assistant-public/executive-functioning-process.md

 ### Task Execution

 The current design phase is focused on only capturing and raising awareness of what I currently have going on.
 I have not yet designed the system and process for prioritizing and scheduling tasks.
 That should be coming up soon and I will be exploring that in June 2023.
-So the current system will help you become aware of all the things you are not doing which can be a source of anxiety.
+So the current system will help you become aware of all the things you are not doing which can be a source of anxiety if you don't have experience practicing non judgemental self acceptance.

 ### Cumbersome